-Irish Brown Bread is as typical as a pint of Guinness.
-It is a close cousin, or stepbrother to the Irish soda bread made with white flour.
-Although today both are equally popular, brown bread was initially more common because white flour was more expensive.
+Irish Brown Bread is as typical as a pint of Guinness in Ireland.
+It is a close cousin, or stepbrother to my traditional Irish soda bread recipe made with white flour.
+This hearty sweet bread has a nice crunchy crust that is perfect to have with soups and stews!

 Irish Brown Bread is delicious by itself, but even more so slathered with delicious Irish butter, and your favorite jam.
 Mmmmm Irish Butter, made from grass fed cow's milk.
 It's so creamy, yummm!